 • The temperature of the column should be always monitored and controlled.
 This could be achieved by surrounding the columns with a circulating water jacket.

-Determining Density of Plastic
+Determining the Density of Plastic

-• A trammel guided sight connected to a position encoder which transfers the height position to a microprocessor is used to obtain the density without the need to plot graphs.
+• A trammel-guided sight connected to a position encoder which transfers the height position to a microprocessor is used to obtain the density without the need to plot graphs.

 • A microprocessor system to accurately determine the density of the sample.